 Integrity in Social Networks and Media

-Integrity 2022, the third edition of the Integrity Workshop, is an event colocated within the WSDM conference happening on February 25th 2022 in Phoenix, AZ (MST timezone), which will take place online.
-Integrity 2022 aims to repeat the success achieved in the previous editions, Integrity 2020 and Integrity 2021.
+Integrity 2023, the fourth edition of the Integrity Workshop, is an event colocated within the WSDM conference happening on March 3rd 2023 in Singapore (GMT+8).
+Integrity 2023 aims to repeat the success achieved in the previous editions, Integrity 2020, Integrity 2021, and Integrity 2022.

 In the past decade, social networks and social media sites, such as Facebook and Twitter, have become the default channels of communication and information.
 The popularity of these online portals has exposed a collection of integrity issues: cases where the content produced and exchanged compromises the quality, operation, and eventually the integrity of the platform.
 Examples include misinformation, low quality and abusive content and behaviors, and polarization and opinion extremism.
 There is an urgent need to detect and mitigate the effects of these integrity issues, in a timely, efficient, and unbiased manner.